Mastering PDF/A Archiving A Practical Guide

 • Level B is your basic option.
 It's all about making sure the doc looks right. good enough for just viewing reliably, nothing fancy.

 • Level A aims for accessibility.
 It makes the document way easier to search and reuse, and helps folks using screen readers.
+This includes things like logical reading order and alternative text for images, which Level u omits.

 • Level u?
 It's the unicode level, focusing on searchable text, but is omitting other a-level requirements.
+This means it prioritizes making the text extractable and searchable using Unicode, but doesn't necessarily include all the broader accessibility features of Level A.

 Next up, we'll delve into the real-world impact of PDF/A.